 8:50am – Drive home.

-9am – Fire up the laptop, and start working on my ONE thing for the day. (already planned the day before, and the single most important task of the day)
+9am – Fire up the laptop and start working on my ONE thing for the day.
+(This was already planned the day before, and is the single most important task of the day)

-That sounds quite a specific, almost military routine.
-But because it’s a routine that I’ve been following for a couple of years now (and have tweaked and amended over those years), I can now go through that routine on autopilot – and most importantly, so can the kids.
+Now, that sounds quite a specific, almost military routine.
+But you see, because it’s a routine that I’ve been following for a couple of years now (and have tweaked and amended over those years), I can now go through that routine on autopilot – and most importantly, so can the kids.

 Because we have the structure of a morning routine for school, they know exactly what they should be doing at any time.
-Jack, my eldest knows that as long as he’s dressed by the time I come upstairs, he’s free to play on the xbox, or watch Youtube, or play with LEGO, or whatever.
+Jack, my eldest knows that as long as he’s dressed by the time I come upstairs, he’s free to play on the Xbox, watch Youtube, or play with LEGO.
 The youngest, Harry, knows that everything happens very quickly once we wake him up – once he’s eaten his breakfast, he knows that I’ll say to him “teeth, hair, face, shoes”, and off he goes.

 What should be included in a morning routine?